EnvironmentalOpenSource/Urban_Morphology/README.md

 # Urban Morphology Dataset 🏢🏣🏤

-This repository contains a dataset of urban morphology, which provides information and features related to the physical characteristics and spatial organization of urban areas.
+This repository contains a dataset of urban morphology, which provides high resolution satellite images of 6 Indian Cities namely Ahmedabad, Bangalore, Delhi, Gandhinagar, Kolkata, Mumbai and also the annotated files associated with the images

 ## Dataset Description